How to Choose Your Privileged Access Management Solution

 It is crucial to control the access to industrial Operational Technologies (OT) as it can have a high impact on our real life.

-The main objective is to secure the information system by removing unauthorized access to sensitive resources.
+The main objective is to secure IT systems by removing unauthorized access to sensitive resources.
 This protection is based on two main axes:

 > Management of the injection and life cycle of passwords used in administered resources and administration applications.